Considering a Major Change?

 An important step your student can take now is to meet with an academic advisor (www.advising.gatech.edu/advising_find.php) in the major(s) in which they are interested.
 This will give your student the opportunity to address concerns about being "behind" in a new major – which is not always the case — and research career options in that major.
 It is often helpful to ask the advisor to recommend other students in a particular major.
 Students truly benefit when learning from other students in similar situations.

-If your student is unsure how to best select a major and/or career, encourage him/her to explore Career Services and call 404-894-2550 to make an appointment.
+If your student is unsure how to best select a major and/or career, encourage him/her to explore the Center for Career Discovery and Development at careerdiscovery.gatech.edu, and call 404.894.3320 to make an appointment.
 In addition, students can begin clarifying career goals, assessing their skills, and finding out about career related work through self-assessment tools.
 Once the results are available, a qualified career counselor will assist each student through navigating the results of the assessment to make an informed decision regarding their desired major and career path.